ElectronAsh/Vector-XY-Deflection-Board/README.md

 (that time-constant can be set by resistor/cap values in the Spot Killer circuit.
 A pot could be added later, to make that variable.)

 I will try to get some PCBs ordered for this soon, to test it.

+The LT1227 opamps have a maximum supply rail voltage of +/- 18V.
+A typical centre-tapped transformer with an output voltage of "12VRMS" (AC) will give a DC voltage of around 15-17V after the bridge rectifier.

+So I would NOT recommending using a higher transformer voltage than that atm.
+Maybe some shunt regulators could be added to the opamps?